Bee on green milkweed (asclepias viridis)

 Top Native Milkweed Species for Texas Zone 8

-Below are the most reliable, garden-worthy choices for Zone 8, with notes on soil, water, and how beginner-friendly each one is.
+Below are the most reliable, garden-worthy choices for North/ Central Texas (Zone 8), with notes on soil, water, and how beginner-friendly each one is to grow.

 Green milkweed flower closeup (Asclepias viridis)